Oracle picked over Microsoft for TikTok's US operations: report | DW | 14.09.2020

 However, TikTok has refuted claims that it is a national-security risk.

-According to reports, the proposed deal will not be a sale but a restructuring of operations where Oracle will act as ByteDance's tech partner and handle the app's US user data.
+According to reports, the proposed deal will not be an outright sale but a restructuring of operations where Oracle will act as ByteDance's tech partner and handle the app's US user data.
 It remains unclear whether it will be approved by President Trump.

 In order for the deal to be completed, it needs approval from both the US and the Chinese government.